mcecode/meme-party/README.md

 A tentative list of things I'd like to implement to better the project (though I'm not quite sure how to do some of them).

+### Fix

+- UI/UX
+  - [ ] fix stiff scrolling seen in iPhone Safari

 ### Refactoring

-- [ ] create the html components in js
-- [ ] use css modules with css-loader
-- [ ] break up js and scss monoliths into components
-- [ ] reduce unnecessary media query use
-- [ ] find a way to keep webpack configs DRY
+- General
-- [ ] use jsdoc comments / add explaining comments
+  - [ ] add and maintain docs style / guiding / delimiting comments in source code and configs
   - [ ] use a formatter and/or linter
+- JS
+  - [x] break up *./src/main.js* into modules
+  - [x] use a class-based, event-driven approach
+  - [x] create HTML components with js instead of with ejs
+  - [x] use css-modules with css-loader to assign classes to HTMLElements
+- SCSS
+  - [x] break up *./src/main.scss* into modules
+  - [ ] reduce media query use
+- webpack
+  - [ ] follow the DRY principle in configs

 ### Features

+- Performance
-- [ ] dynamically insert web API polyfills from polyfill-library only for browsers that need them
+  - [ ] for browsers that need them, dynamically insert and load web API polyfills from polyfill-library
-- [ ] make two bundles, one with modern code for newer browsers and another with transpiled code for older browsers
+  - [ ] make two bundles:
+    - untranspiled, to be loaded by newer browsers
+    - transpiled, to be loaded by older browsers
+- UI/UX
+  - [x] make `Main.hideButton` and `Main.moreButton` circular with larger horizontal writing
-- [ ] use simplebar
+  - [ ] use simplebar for scrollbar styling
-- [ ] add unicode emojis for decoration where appropriate
-- [ ] make _staph_ button circular to match _dank memes hur_ button
-- [ ] remove _moar_ button and use infinite scrolling
-- [ ] use client side routing
-- [ ] make pages look decent even in super big screens
-- [ ] make it look more consistent across browsers
+  - [ ] make it look more consistent across browsers and devices
+    - create a *./src/scss-global/_reset.scss* file
+    - make bigger screen experience more similiar with standard screen experience
+    - make landing page feel less cramped in smaller devices
+- Pages
-- [ ] make it more accesible for keyboard-only navigation
+  - [ ] use client side routing for per page URLs and history navigation
   - [ ] create a custom 404 page
+  - [ ] add SEO meta tags and repo image
+  - [ ] add credits and GitHub link
+- Accessibility
+  - [ ] make keyboard-only navigation experience better
+    - put focus on the right HTMLElements at the right time
+    - transfer focus to next meme loaded instead of keeping it on `Main.moreButton`
+- App
   - [ ] allow users to choose the subreddit where memes come from
   - [ ] allow users to choose how many memes to load at a time
-- [ ] add SEO meta tags
+  - [ ] add nsfw and spoiler indications to memes

+### Experiment

+- SCSS
+  - [ ] use CSS grid and/or flexbox for layout
+- JS
+  - [ ] use @babel/plugin-proposal-class-properties to allow:
+    - making internal methods and properties private with `#`
+    - creating a getter for private properties
+    - creating public methods using the class fields' syntax, `method = () => {}`, to bind `this`

 ## Licenses and 3rd Party Assets

 ### Code

 - The code in this project is licensed under the terms of the MIT license (see [LICENSE](LICENSE) file).
-- NPM packages used are under their own licenses.
+- npm packages used are under their own licenses.

 ### Memes